rjshap/AutoSharesAPI/web-api/introduction.md

 Read more here: [**Authenticate with AutoShares SSO/Auth0**](https://documentation.autoshares.dev/api-documentation/authentication/authenticate-with-autoshares-sso-auth0)

-#### Working with the APIs

-AutoShares is a cross-platform online trading solution for Stocks, Options, and ETFs with all-encompassing trading functionality.
-Even though AutoShares provides both the web and the mobile interfaces for executing trades and analyzing markets, some users opt to implement their own custom interfaces that suit their requirements.
-For this purpose, AutoShares offers a trading platform as well as extended REST API that can be invoked to perform various trading operations like creating users, getting quotes, and placing orders.

-In this scenario AutoShares serves as the backend platform for your own custom-made web terminal or mobile app.
-Your task is to develop the mobile and web UI that invokes our API to perform all of the trading operations.
-On our side, we will execute your customers' orders on the required exchange, settle all transactions with the clearing firm, and take care of all of behind-the-scenes technicalities.

-Another frequent use-case of our API is to augment the existing functionality of AutoShares trading platform by designing custom widgets.
-In this scenario you create your own custom JavaScript-based widgets that can load various information about the user's positions, place new orders, and perform just about any other action.
-For example, you can create a widget that displays the user's most frequently traded securities; or a widget that displays the list of users' positions with the highest profit or highest loss.

 #### Adding User Accounts

 This API endpoint enables you to bind a new or an existing trading account to an existing user.